myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-hadoop-tutorial-get-started-windows.md

 <properties
-   pageTitle="Учебник по Hadoop: начало работы с Hadoop в Windows" description="Начало работы с Hadoop в HDInsight. Узнайте, как создавать кластеры Hadoop в Windows, выполнять запросы Hive с данными и анализировать выходные данные в Excel." keywords="руководство по hadoop, hadoop в windows, кластер hadoop, изучение hadoop, запрос hive" services="hdinsight" documentationCenter="" authors="nitinme"
+   pageTitle="Hadoop tutorial: Get started with Hadoop on Windows | Microsoft Azure" description="Get started with Hadoop in HDInsight.
+Learn how to create Hadoop clusters on Windows, run a Hive query on data, and analyze output in Excel." keywords="hadoop tutorial,hadoop on windows,hadoop cluster,learn hadoop, hive query" services="hdinsight" documentationCenter="" authors="nitinme"